-Based on this, it is important to set indigenous education is is also a human right and it is expected than on the Agenda for Sustainable Development these communities can have access to the right education and vocational training by 2030.
+Based on this, it is important to set indigenous education is also a human right and it is expected that on the Agenda for Sustainable Development these communities can have access to the right education and vocational training by 2030.

 On their diversity, they speak more than 7,000 languages and they represent 5,000 different cultures.
-As distinct peoples, indigenous peoples have developed their own knowledge systems, values, institutions, practices and economies, often based on sustainable management of natural resources.
-Likewise, indigenous peoples have their own cultural methods of transmitting knowledge.
+As distinct peoples, indigenous people have developed their own knowledge systems, values, institutions, practices and economies, often based on sustainable management of natural resources.
+Likewise, indigenous people have their own cultural methods of transmitting knowledge.